nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

   * 3b1.
 HackAssist shows an error message, showing the incorrectly formated field and the specifications of that field
   * Use case ends.

-**Use case: Delete a team member**
+**Use case: Delete a team person**

 **MSS**

-1. User requests to delete a new member
+1. User requests to delete a new person
 2. HackAssist shows a list of fields to input (index)
 3. User inputs fields
 4. HackAssist displays confirmation message
 5. HackAssist removes the user's name and email from all the tasks assigned to that user
-6. HackAssist shows list of all members, excluding deleted member, and the updated task list
+6. HackAssist shows list of all people, excluding deleted person, and the updated task list

 Use case ends.